Updated June 13, 2023

 Now choose the car percentage that is orange part of the chart as below.

-Choose a car picture from Google or copy a car picture that you have in your desktop images and paste on the orange part then the map looks like below.
+Choose a car picture from Google or copy it into your desktop images and paste it on the orange part; the map looks like below.

 The design part of the chart is completed.
-Now, we need to complete the VBA coding to create movements to the cars when we ever change the percentage of completion of the race in the data table.
+We need to complete the VBA coding to create movements for the cars when we change the race completion percentage in the data table.

-Click on the Developer tab and then click on the visual basic on the left-hand corner.
+Click on the Developer tab and the visual basic in the left-hand corner.

 Click on the sheet in which you created the chart.
-Here my chart is in sheet 2.
+Here my chart is on sheet 2.

 Select “Change” on the right top then we will get the “Private Sub Worksheet_Change(ByVal Target As Range)” in the coding area.
-The meaning of the code is, the program will run whenever we change the data.
-But we should write the program to run only when we change the particular set of data.
-For that write the below coding.
+The meaning of the code is the program will run whenever we change the data.
+But we should write the program to run only when we change a particular data set.
+For that, write the below coding.

 Define an integer as below.

-Once we clear about our target rows and columns, we will write the below coding.
+Once we clear our target rows and columns, we will write the coding below.
 Check if the change is in column 2.

-If it is column 2 then we need to check which row it is changing.
-The row should be 2 to 5 so write the below code.
+If it is column 2, we must check which row it is changing.
+The row should be 2 to 5, so write the below code.

-If both the conditions satisfy, we need to perform an event as below.
+If both conditions satisfy, we need to perform an event as below.

-The meaning of the code is “i” value iterates from zero to changed percentage value.
-That value will multiply with 100 because the value in the column is in percentage.
-After every value of “I” VBA will perform an event that is “I” value will divide by 100 and it will store in the same row but in column C, from where our chart is taking values with which appearance will change every time.
+The meaning of the code is “i” value iterates from zero to a changed percentage value.
+That value will multiply by 100 because the value in the column is in percentage.
+After every value of “I”, VBA will perform an event that is the “I” value divided by 100, and it will store in the same row but in column C, from where our chart takes values with which appearance will change every time.

-That means whenever we change the value in percentage completion column the value in column C starts from Zero and goes until the changed value(new value).
-After completion of the program try to change the value in column B and observe the chart.
+That means whenever we change the value in the percentage completion column, the value in column C starts from Zero and goes until the changed value(new value).
+After completing the program, try to change the value in column B and observe the chart.
 You can observe the car movement from bottom to top depending on the percentage.

-Everything looks fine but we have multiple columns of data is visible on the sheet.
-If you hide the columns C and D the chart also will disappear as below.
+Everything looks fine, but we have multiple columns of data visible on the sheet.
+If you hide columns C and D, the chart also will disappear as below.

-Solution for this is click which will enable “Design” menu on the top as below.
+The solution is to click, enabling the “Design” menu on the top as below.